citusdata/citus_docs/dist_tables/ddl.rst

 Other queries, such as one calculating tax for a shopping cart, can join on the :code:`states` table with no network overhead.

-Creating a reference table can be thought of as a distribution method like :code:`hash` or :code:`append` partitioning.
-Unlike these it replicates the whole table to every worker rather than sharding by the value of any particular column.

 Dropping Tables
 ---------------